dappnode/DAppNodeDocs/docs/user/faq/troubleshooting.md

 After inserting the command above, you can obtain the recovery token and use that one to recover your admin access.

+ [//]: # "Recovery tag anchors to details element above, even though we set it to the one above it."

-In the question above you can check out how to use your token to regain access.
+In the section above ('<b><a href='#recovery'>"How do I recover a lost admin password using my recovery token?</a></b>') you can check out how to use your token to regain access.

 </div>
   </div>
 </details>